 How it Works

 Hire a company like IncFile or ZenBusiness to form your Michigan LLC.
 In addition to taking care of your Articles of Organization and other formation requirements, they will automatically include a resident agent.
 It’s a great two-for-one deal.

-And an LLC service is pretty affordable – $50 for the Michigan LLC formation fee, plus a $49 or $79 service fee.
+And an LLC service is pretty affordable – $50 for the Michigan LLC formation fee, plus a small service fee.
 That’s great value for the number of benefits you receive.
 Some services will even cover and consolidate your LLC formation costs.